giann/croissant/README.md

     -- Croissant manages two history file: one for the repl (~/.croissant_history), -- one for the debugger (~/.croissant_debugger_history)
     historyLimit = 1000,

+    -- How many rows `where` should print around the current line whereRows = 4,

     -- Syntax highlighting colors
     -- Available colors are: black, red, green, yellow, blue, magenta, cyan, white.